back to virtualfieldwork.org

 This page is written in a way that is intended to serve an array of users.
 The most obvious audiences are teachers and students, but we hope that it serves anyone who wants to unearth the story of a place.
 Readers may engage in that exploration alone or together.
 There is a fair amount of text to explain different aspects of teaching and learning with Virtual Fieldwork Experiences and about Critical Zone science.
 While we think this is helpful, especially for those new to the approaches used here, experienced users of VFEs may skim through this text and move onto exploring the site with both the Prezi and the Google Earth file linked below.

-In many field trip settings, whether virtual field trips like this one, or at an actual field site, teachers or field trip leaders point things out.
+In many field trip settings, whether virtual field trips like these, or at actual field sites, teachers or field trip leaders point things out.
 That can be interesting, educational, and fun, but the learning is likely to be more durable if the learner figures things out.
 Ideally, in working together, teachers will act as collaborators with students, and will work to figure things out together.

 We also hope that sharing strategies for teaching and learning with the learners, as we are doing here, will help learners to be more metacognitive.
 Metacognitive learners are learners who actively learn how they learn, and work to manage and improve their learning processes.